The contents of this section come from http://kingdomhearts.wikia.com/wiki/Kingdom_Hearts_II_Final_Mix.

 - Episode 5 rules have been changed

-- Drive Forms are available in minigames
+- Drive Forms, or Limit Form specifically, are available during minigames

 - The World That Never Was changes:

 - Xigbar has a different animation when attempting to snipe Sora from above.

 - Compared to Standard, enemies inflict twice as much damage, with the exception of the Mushroom XIII, whom inflict 1.25× damage

 - Compared to Standard and Proud, Sora inflicts 1.25× as much damage